MartinPdeS/PyMieSim/CONTRIBUTING.md

 the public behaviour affected, and the verification performed.
 Report platform and compiler details for native changes.

+Release tags use `vMAJOR.MINOR.PATCH`.
+The release helper keeps the explicit `pyproject.toml` version, Conda recipe, Zenodo version and publication date, and generated `PyMieSim/_version.py` aligned, following PackLab's release rules.
+Do not edit `_version.py` by hand.

+`make release patch`, `make release minor`, and `make release major` increment the highest existing local semantic-version tag, create a release commit and annotated tag, and push that commit and tag to `origin`.
+Fetch remote tags before choosing a release version.
+The helper requires a clean working tree and refuses an existing tag.
+A pushed `v*` tag triggers the shared MPSActions `publish_release.yml@v5` workflow for PyPI and Conda, plus versioned documentation.

+Run `make release-check` to check all four version declarations, or `make release-check VERSION=vX.Y.Z` to check an expected version.

-Release tags use `vMAJOR.MINOR.PATCH`. `make tag VERSION=vX.Y.Z` regenerates the source version file, creates a release commit, and makes an annotated tag;
+For a local release without pushing, `make tag VERSION=vX.Y.Z` (or `make tag vX.Y.Z`) updates the release metadata and generates the source version file, creates a release commit, and makes an annotated tag;
 it never pushes.
 Review it, then push the commit and tag explicitly.